Three great stories we found on the internet this week.

 Farhad Hazrati coached Afghanistan’s women’s judo team until the Taliban regime prohibited women from participating in sports in 2021.
 He’s now living in a refugee center in Norway, but some members of the team are still meeting with him — in secret — over WhatsApp.

-Sign up for the Reasons to be Cheerful newsletter.These virtual trainings are risky.
+Our smart, bright, weekly newsletter is the uplift you’ve been looking for.These virtual trainings are risky.
 But for women who rely on judo for their mental health or just their sense of independence, it’s worth it.

 “Every time there is a training, I feel there is some hope,” says one woman who trained for 15 years.
 She still harbors dreams of becoming a world champion.